hashicorp/learn-consul-docker/datacenter-deploy-metrics/README.md

 ## Overview

 Deploy a Consul datacenter (one server and one client), Grafana container, Prometheus container, and a Node-Exporter container.
-These resources will be used to provide observability capabilities using metrics, logs, and traces.
+These resources will be used to provide metrics observability capabilities.

 ## Prerequisites